Canop/termimad/README.md

 * [backdown](https://github.com/Canop/backdown) is a file deduplicator.
 It uses Termimad to print on screen and ask questions

+* [Humility](https://github.com/oxidecomputer/humility) is a debugger for embedded systems.
+It uses Termimad to print Markdown documentation with the `humility doc` subcommand

 If you're the author of another application using Termimad, please tell me.

 ## Crossterm compatibility